- Blanket loan pros and cons

 Since guidelines on blanket loans are different in each state, a blanket loan will be needed for properties in each different state.
 So if own properties in Florida, New Jersey, and New York, you will need to have three blanket loans to cover all of your properties.

-4. Properties all serve as collateral for one another
+Blanket loan properties all serve as collateral for one another

 Since all properties serve as collateral for one another, if you default on the mortgage your lender can foreclose on all of your properties to recoup their losses.
 Therefore, if one of your properties fails to bring you the cash flow that you were expecting, your entire portfolio could be jeopardized.